A Guide to Review and Appeal Hearings

 What is the Veterans Review and Appeal Board?

-The Veterans Review and Appeal Board is a federal tribunal that provides an independent appeal program for disability benefits decisions made by Veterans Affairs Canada (the Department).
-The Board also hears applications for compassionate awards and final appeals of War Veterans Allowance decisions.
+The Veterans Review and Appeal Board is an independent tribunal providing an avenue for Veterans to appeal disability benefits decisions made by Veterans Affairs Canada (the Department).
+The Board provides a fair and independent appeal process for Veterans, Canadian Armed Forces and Royal Canadian Mounted Police members, and their families.

 The Board is an entirely separate organization from Veterans Affairs Canada.
 This ensures that we can offer a fair and independent appeal process.

-Our mission is to provide timely, respectful hearings and fair, plain-language decisions to those who come to us for redress of their disability benefits decisions.
+Our mission is to provide timely, respectful hearings and fair, plain-language decisions to those who wish to appeal disability benefits decisions.

 Top of Page